zevenrodriguez/CIM440-IntroToCreativeCoding/README.md

 # Final Project

 For the final you are going to choose to make either a physics based game or an adventure style game.
 Start by completing one of the following sets of notes.
-Once completed you must add 3 interactable elements.
+Once completed you must add 3 interactive elements.

 * Choose one of the following:
   * Physics Game